All SFA and SSFA worldwide is now charged according to the CAAS system. See defencehomes.mod.gov.uk/caas-system.

 For most estates, a sample number of similar SFA were surveyed – the surveys were independently assured and if they all came out the same then the whole estate was extrapolated based on those results.
 Consequently, there may be some properties which have fallen through the cracks if for some reason works carried out on the surveyed SFA hadn’t been replicated in the extrapolated SFA.
 If you feel that this is the case, please put in a challenge.
 Most SFA have now had their initial survey however a few are yet to take place and continue to be extrapolated.

-The soldier is away and I don’t want to challenge without their input – can I get an extension?
+The serving person is away and I don’t want to challenge without their input – can I get an extension?

 Yes, write to the Pinnacle CAAS challenge team and explain the situation.
 If you are part of a unit etc. who are away on tour or on exercise, approach your welfare team and ask them to put in for an extension for the unit.